Main navigation

 Final Oral Examination

-Once the dissertation is complete and has been reviewed by the student's committee, a final oral examination is administered on campus or can be held via ZOOM.
+Once the dissertation is complete and has been reviewed by the student's committee, a final oral examination is administered on campus or can be held via Zoom.
 This examination must take place no sooner than the semester following successful completion of the comprehensive examination and no later than five years after completion of the comprehensive exam.